Ischemic Stroke Overview

 - Hypercholesterolemia: your “bad cholesterol”, LDL, should be around 70 mg/dL

 - Physical inactivity and obesity

 - Excessive alcohol consumption

 Nearly 800,000 people suffer a stroke each year.
 Eighty-seven percent of these strokes are ischemic strokes.

 Ischemic strokes can occur at any age, but they are more common in adults over the age of 60.
 About 55,000 more women than men have an ischemic stroke, and it is more common among African-Americans than members of other ethnic groups.

 How is a stroke diagnosed?

 If a stroke is suspected, brain imaging should be performed immediately upon arrival to the hospital.
 Computed tomography (CT) is usually performed first to distinguish an ischemic stroke from a hemorrhagic stroke, a brain tumor, an abscess, and other structural abnormalities.
-Magnetic resonance imaging (MRI), which can detect ischemic strokes within minutes of their start, may also be used.
+Magnetic resonance imaging (MRI), which can detect ischemic strokes within minutes of their start, or cerebrovascular testing, may also be used.